jamsocket/fractional_index/README.md

 possible.

 These are not the only way to satisfy the public interface of `ZenoIndex`, so they represent certain design considerations.
-In particular, the decision to increment or decrement the last byte by 1 instead of averaging with 0 or 255 comes from the fact that we expect a new item to often come directly after the last new item.
+In particular, the decision to increment or decrement by 1 instead of averaging with 0 or 255 comes from the fact that we expect a new item to often come directly after the last new item.
 In the limit case of a data structure that is only ever appended to, this allows us to grow the size of the underlying representation by a byte only once every 64 new items, instead of every 8 if we averaged.